Dana-Ferguson/time_machine/README.md

 External data: Timezones (TZDB via Noda Time) and Culture (ICU via BCL) are produced by a C# tool that is not included in this repository.

-I'm hoping that JS/VM specific functions will work via conditional imports.
-For testing atm, VM is default, but full JS support is planned.
-([*fingers crossed*](https://github.com/dart-lang/sdk/issues/24581) that this makes it into Dart 2)

 The unit testing framework uses reflection and won't work in Dart4Web 2.0 or later; we'll cross this bridge later.
+Version 1.0 will not occur until after we get full unit testing in DDC and D2JS.

 Future Todo:
  - [ ] Produce our own TSDB files